Which place is cheaper, Kansas City or Saint Petersburg?

 When we compare the travel costs of actual travelers between Saint Petersburg and Kansas City, we can see that Saint Petersburg is more expensive.
 And not only is Kansas City much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Kansas City would let you spend less money overall.
 Or, you could decide to spend more money in Kansas City and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Saint Petersburg would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Saint Petersburg than you might in Kansas City.

-Kansas City is bigger, and its population is about 79% larger than the population of Saint Petersburg.
-When comparing the population of Saint Petersburg vs. Kansas City, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Kansas City has a larger population, and is about 79% larger than the population of Saint Petersburg.
+When comparing the sizes of Saint Petersburg and Kansas City, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.